Published: March 5, 2021

 Through a constant comparison that starts early in our lives we are conditioned to believe that we are not smart, lovable, capable, worthy, or interesting enough.

 Once this flawed perception of ourselves takes root, it negatively affects our confidence later in life.

-The good news is that you can install new positive beliefs about yourself and increase your confidence by using positive affirmations.
+The good news is that you can install new positive beliefs about yourself and increase your confidence by practicing confidence building activities such as affirmations.

 How to apply it: